lukephills/sikky/README.md

 ## Android and iOS

-This boilerplate is tested against Travis CI configured to run `Android` with `SDK version android-19 - 23`.
+This boilerplate is tested against `Travis CI` configured to run `Android` with `SDK version android-19 - 23`.
 It's not tested with `iOS`.
 But the conlusion is that this works just fine.

-## Browser tests
+## Browser testing

 Browser testing are done with Karma as the test runner.
-Rollup pre-processor are used together with `Bublé`.
+Rollup preprocessor are used together with `Bublé`.
+This can very easily be swapped out with another solution.
+A `rollup-plugin-babel` plugin can be used if you prefer `Babel` over `Bublé`.

+## Linting

+This boilerplate uses `TSLint` to lint your source.
+To change the rules, edit the .tslint.json` file in the root directory, respectively.

+## FAQ

+### When should I consider using this boilerplate?

+This library is ideal for libraries that export a single file.

+### Will this boilerplate always support the last on the market?

+Yes.
+It will always be up-to-date.

+### What's the browser compatibility?

+As a rule of thumb, `TypeScript`, `Bublé` and `Babel` works best in `IE9` and above.

+### What's the cost of transpiling?

+A thorough analysis of this question can be found [here](https://github.com/samccone/The-cost-of-transpiling-es2015-in-2016).